dret/ASDL/0.1/ADSL.md

 ASDL Documents
 --------------

 ASDL uses [Markdown](http://daringfireball.net/projects/markdown/) as its syntax, thereby avoiding the complexity of more powerful languages such as HTML, XML, JSON, RDF, or YAML.

+Three of the Markdown heading levels have special significance for ASDL, and must be used as following for an ASDL document do be considered correct:

+* **ASDL Title (H1 heading)**

+* **ASDL Category (H2 heading)**

+* **ASDL Concept (H3 heading)**